Bumble files to go public – TechCrunch

 While Bumble saw modest growth in 2020 through Q3 and a sharp swing to losses on a GAAP basis, the company’s adjusted profitability grew over the same time period.
 The company’s adjusted EBITDA, a very non-GAAP metric, expanded from $80.0 million in the first three quarters of 2019 to $108.3 million in the same period of 2020.

-While we are generally willing to allow quickly-growing companies some leniency when it comes to adjusted metrics, the gap between Bumble’s GAAP losses and its EBITDA results is a stress-test of our compassion.
+While we are generally willing to allow quickly growing companies some leniency when it comes to adjusted metrics, the gap between Bumble’s GAAP losses and its EBITDA results is a stress-test of our compassion.
 Bumble also swung from free cash flow positivity during the first nine months of 2019 to the first quarters of 2020.

-If you extrapolate Bumble’s Q1, Q2, and Q3 revenue to a full-year number, the company could manage $555.5 million in 2020 revenues.
+If you extrapolate Bumble’s Q1, Q2 and Q3 revenue to a full-year number, the company could manage $555.5 million in 2020 revenues.
 Even at a modest software-ish multiple, the company would be worth more than the $3 billion figure that we discussed before.

 However, its sharp unprofitability in 2020 could damper its eventual valuation.
 More as we dig more deeply into the filing.

-Finally, on the ownership question the company’s filing is surprisingly denuded of data.
+Finally, on the ownership question, the company’s filing is surprisingly denuded of data.
 Its principal shareholder section looks like this:

 When we know more, we’ll share more.
 Until then, happy S-1 reading.